githubEdit

 Feed-Specific Structs and Type Hashes

 Below are the Solidity structs and EIP-712 type hashes for each supported feed.
-Replace the definitions in the example repo accordingly.
+Replace the definitions in the example repoarrow-up-right accordingly.

 1. Interest rate